CosmWasm/docs-deprecated/docs/03-architecture/07-smart-contracts.md

 The idea is that if the contract relies on some external user-defined input, it could be set up in a way that it would run out of gas processing it.
 Many of the cases there should not effect CosmWasm, especially as wasm runs much faster and cpu gas limits allow huge amounts of processing in one transaction (including ed25519 signature verification in wasm without a precompile).
-However, looping over an user-controlled number of keys in the storage will run out of gas quickly.
+However, looping over a user-controlled number of keys in the storage will run out of gas quickly.

 ### :heavy_check_mark: [Block Timestamp Manipulation](https://github.com/sigp/solidity-security-blog#block-timestamp) {#heavy_check_mark-block-timestamp-manipulation}